rois286/Flex-RT-Configuration-Editor/README.md

 For the moment, possible scenarios are:

 1. Maybe there is an option to create a Recipe and export it with ProSave.
+1. Purchase an RS-485 serial port for the PC and connect to the S7 directly thru Windows XP which can be monitored by MWSL HTML tags (after injection of the WEBLINK table).
 1. Capture the screen with [VNC](https://en.wikipedia.org/wiki/Virtual_Network_Computing) and do [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition).
-Cons: there are different screens which require different OCR methods, and sometimes we can be inside a screen which does not show the O2/H2O measurements
+Cons: there are different screens which require different OCR methods, and sometimes we can be inside a screen which does not show the O2/H2O measurements.
 1. Use some kind of serial port sniffer, because the HMI is connected thru RS-485 serial port to the S7 computer, thus something like [IO Ninja](https://ioninja.com) can be suitable to sniff the datagrams.
 Cons: It costs money, and if it'll break down - we have to disassemble it because it'll interrupt the communication.

 And for the screen: